DataFire/Integrations/integrations/generated/google_compute/README.md

 * output [Operation](#operation)

 ### images.list
-Retrieves the list of private images available to the specified project.
-Private images are images you create that belong to your project.
+Retrieves the list of custom images available to the specified project.
+Custom images are images you create that belong to your project.
 This method does not get any images that belong to other projects, including publicly-available images, like Debian 8.
 If you want to get a list of publicly-available images, use this method to make a request to the respective image project, such as debian-cloud or windows-cloud.

 ```js